The Dallas Cowboys are the No. 1 seed in their conference, and the good times are rolling in Cowboy Nation.

 The good news for Prescott is that, when he doesn’t feel like putting the team on his back, he can turn around and hand it off to the Cowboys’ other phenomenal rookie, Ezekiel Elliott.

 Elliott was lauded as a “generational talent” when he was taken No. 4 overall in this year’s draft.
 And he’s given no reason to think that’s not true.
-All he’s done is lead the NFL in rushing yards, carries, first downs and rushes of 20+ yards, and is among the leaders in most other major rushing statistics.
+All he did in the regular season is lead the NFL in rushing yards, carries, first downs and rushes of 20+ yards, and finished third in touchdowns -- and he didn't play in Week 17.

 That’s impressive stuff!